angeljmercado/email-news-with-api/README.md

-# news api over email
+# news over email with api
-## This app accesses news about a particular topic and sends them by email
+## This app accesses news about a particular topic and sends them by email using news-api